chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 The Chef Automate integration augments the existing CMDB servers and inserts new servers into CMDB.
 The application uses the ServiceNow Discovery IRE (Identification and Reconciliation Engine) when inserting or updating servers.

-In addition, the application updates the CMDB file systems and software installed tables and adds related information on the servers with associated data from Chef Automate:
+Also, the application updates the CMDB file systems and software installed tables and adds related information on the servers with associated data from Chef Automate:

 - Client Runs
 - Attributes